 6. Shutter Island (2010)

 Martin Scorsese‘s evolution over the years as a filmmaker is just the kind of stuff legends are made of.
 Most of his peers like Francis Ford Coppola, George Lucas and Brian De Palma have turned into mere shadows of their former selves but Scorsese has long remained a student of cinema and his work in the 21st century is a testament to the fact that he is still a contemporary director at his very best.
-His 2010 psychological thriller, ‘Shutter Island’, further proves his grip over building tension in character driven dramas.
+His 2010 psychological thriller, ‘Shutter Island’, further proves his grip over building tension in character-driven dramas.
 The film tells the story of Ted, a detective who is sent to a secluded mental asylum in a mysteriously frightening island in order to uncover the mystery behind the disappearance of a woman.
-Scorsese’s exceptional control over the audience’s psyche is brilliantly put into display here as we see things from Ted’s perspective and his theories gradually start making complete sense and seems perfectly logical only to be fooled by an ending that reveals the disturbing truth of Ted’s life which shows that he himself has been a patient of the asylum after killing his wife and losing control of his mind.
+Scorsese’s exceptional control over the audience’s psyche is brilliantly put into display here as we see things from Ted’s perspective and his theories gradually start making complete sense and seem perfectly logical only to be fooled by an ending that reveals the disturbing truth of Ted’s life which shows that he himself has been a patient of the asylum after killing his wife and losing control of his mind.

 Read More: Best Movies With Strong Female Leads